karayabin/universe-snapshot/universe/Ling/HtmlPageTools/doc/api/Ling/HtmlPageTools/Copilot/HtmlPageCopilot/addJsCodeBlock.md

 Adds a js code block to this instance.
-Note: a code block doesn't include the script tag: a js code block is pure javascript.
+Note: a js code block doesn't include the script tag: a js code block is pure javascript.